How do I create rules to requeue a Chat request after a certain amount of time?

 Rule 2: Requeue Chat request in 60 seconds, Transition to state "Requeued Once" and stop

 You can optionally create further states if you want further handling to occur if the incident is not answered in Queue B.

-For additional information, refer to the 'Actions for chat rules' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Actions for chat rules' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.